Big Pigeon in Southwest Iowa

 • entered service 27 Dec 1941 from Rt.
 2, Mondamin, Harrison Co.; next of kin parents, Mr. and Mrs. Floyd Jerome Seeley, Rt.
 1, Mondamin, IA; body not recovered; memorialized Tablets of the Missing, Cambridge American Cem., Coton, Cambridgeshire, England.

-• 1942: Armed guard on Liberty Ship SS William Clark; sunk 4 Nov 1942 by German submarine U-354 torpedoes off Jan Mayen Is., Norway while in convoy to Russia; 30 died, 41 survived; James Seeley was among those rescued by HMT Cape Pallister three days after the sinking.
+• Military Note: armed guard on liberty ship SS William Clark; sunk 4 Nov 1942 by German submarine U-354 torpedoes off Jan Mayen Is., Norway while in convoy to Russia; 30 died, 41 survived; James Seeley was among those rescued by HMT Cape Pallister three days after the sinking.

 † Seidell, Daniel Ryan, SN O-165834, US Navy, Polk Co. & Douglas Co., NE